-- i.
-Methods of pay plan distribution within the university will be conducted in accordance with SYS 1278, UW System Pay Plan Distribution Framework for University Workforce and based on the method of allocation to the university.
-For example, if the pay plan allocation to the university is phased, all distributions of pay plan dollars will likewise be phased. - ii.
+- Methods of pay plan distribution within the university will be conducted in accordance with SYS 1278, UW System Pay Plan Distribution Framework for University Workforce and based on the method of allocation to the university. - ii.
 Divisions are required to identify and allocate salary dollars for all other base-budget salary increases.
 UW System salary range minimums may increase based on Board of Regents approved pay plans.
-Areas are responsible for identifying and allocating salary dollars for increases required by new minimums and changes in those minimums due to pay plan. - iii.
+Areas are responsible for identifying and allocating salary dollars for increases required by new minimums and changes in those minimums, even if the impacted employee(s) is not otherwise eligible for pay plan.

+- iii.
 Changes to Pay Plan guidelines (as documented within this policy) are provided to shared governance consistent with the procedures established in GB-50-16-1: Policy Making. - iv.
 Chancellors are authorized to earmark up to 15 percent of the total pay plan each year for the Chancellors' discretionary use to meet special compensation needs such as: to reward members of the university workforce for innovative and/or collaborative program delivery, and/or exceptional performance in support of institution goals; and/or to correct pay inequities.
 To be eligible for the 15% Chancellors' discretionary award, staff must meet all eligibility as outlined below.